Posts for: February, 2020

 A breast MRI (also known as breast magnetic resonance imaging) is a medical machines that uses radio waves and magnets to take a picture of the breasts.
 This MRI is only given to women with a high risk of breast cancer since the results may appear abnormal even when there's no cancer present.

 Prenatal care is the kind of healthcare you receive when you're pregnant.
 It's designed to keep you and your unborn baby healthy through regular checkups and prenatal testing.
 The checkups and prenatal tests can help your doctor detect any health issues that may arise.
 It also lets the doctor prevent possible pregnancy complications.

 Women who want to live long, healthy lives should receive preventive healthcare on a regular basis.
 They have unique medical needs that require specialized exams and screenings.
-If you need women's healthcare services and preventive care in Argyle, TX, contact Dr. Christopher Hughes at (940) 226-4850.
+If you need women's healthcare services and preventive care in Argyle, TX, contact Dr. Musgrave at (940) 226-4850.

 Everyone one of us has some degree of risk for developing chronic health problems such as heart disease, diabetes, and cancer.
 In most cases, this risk increases with aging.
 However, certain risk factors could likewise play a role in it.
 Non-modifiable or uncontrollable risk factors are those that you can’t change like your gender, genes, and ethnicity.
 Modifiable or controllable risk factors, on the other hand, are those that you can change by making conscious healthier choices every single day.